Berosus pulchellus

-Berosus pulchellus, is a species of water scavenger beetle found in Oriental, Australasian, Afrotropical and Palaearctic regional countries such as India, Sri Lanka, Hong Kong, Japan, Iran, Cambodia and Australia.
+Berosus pulchellus, is a species of water scavenger beetle that is found in Oriental, Australasian, Afrotropical and Palaearctic regional countries such as India, Sri Lanka, Hong Kong, Japan, Iran, Cambodia and Australia.

 Description

-This slender, medium-sized aquatic beetle with an average length of about 3.7 mm, has an ovate body.
+This slender, medium-sized aquatic beetle has an ovate body, with an average length of about 3.7 mm.
 The outline of the body is not interrupted between pronotum and elytra.
-Head fully and pronotum partially with metallic in color.
-Pronotum consists with double punctures whereas the posterior angle is obtuse and well-defined.
-Elytra possess 10 rows of punctured striae.
-Middle and hind tibia are long with conspicuous swimming hair.
-Male beetle has 4-segmented fore tarsi.
-There is no posteriorly elevated mesosternal carina.
-Lateral margins of the metasternal process are evenly confluent.
+The head is fully metallic while the pronotum is partially metallic.
+The pronotum consists of double punctures whereas the posterior angle is obtuse and well-defined.
+The elytra possess 10 rows of punctured striae.
+Middle and hind tibia are long with swimming hair.
+Male beetles have 4-segmented fore tarsi.
+There is no posteriorly elevated mesosternal carina and lateral margins of the metasternal process are evenly confluent.